mattjamesbenson/lda-api-task/README.md

 php artisan migrate

-### 6. Serve the application (Valet/Herd setups are optional and not required for this project)
+### 6. Serve the application

 php artisan serve

--   OR for Valet
+- OR for Valet:
   valet link
   valet secure

--   OR for Herd
+- OR for Herd:
   herd link
   herd secure

-### 7. Run unit tests to confirm API is responding as expected
+### 7. Run unit tests

 php artisan test

-### 8. Run the below command (fetches apprenticeships from the API and stores them in the database)
+### 8. Fetch apprenticeships and store in database

 php artisan apprenticeship:fetch

-To call with a postcode, use:
+To call with a postcode:

 php artisan apprenticeship:fetch M281NE

-To add a proximity, use (value passed in is in km):
+To add a proximity (in km):

+# Returns no vacancies
+php artisan apprenticeship:fetch M281NE --radius=10

+# Returns 5 vacancies
+php artisan apprenticeship:fetch M281NE --radius=250

+# Returns 14 vacancies
-    php artisan apprenticeship:fetch M281NE --radius=2500
+php artisan apprenticeship:fetch M281NE --radius=400

-Make sure there are no spaces in the postcode.
+Note: The postcode and --radius parameters **only filter results for display purposes**.
+Data is still imported.
+There must be no spaces in your provided postcode.

 ---

-Many thanks for taking the time to set up my project and take the chance to view my skillset through a small API based project.
-This was a great little task to complete.
+Many thanks for taking the time to set up my project and review my API-based solution.
+This was a great task to complete.
 I look forward to receiving feedback.

 Matt Benson